eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/for-application-developers.md

 ### For Application Developers

-To build and install the required libraries needed to develop your applications using the C++ binding for Cyclone DDS, do:[^1]
+To build and install the required libraries needed to develop your applications using the C++ binding for Cyclone DDS:[^1]

 ```